keemeew/Early-Exit-P4/README.md

 ### Adaptive-exiting

-1. The running process is basically same with the former case (from step 1 to 5).
+1. The running process is basically same with the former case.
 The only difference is the executive file.
 ```
 bash run_adaptive.sh
 ```